 Food: Your camper will be provided with three nutritionally balanced meals and 1-2 snacks per day.
 We prefer that you do not send additional snacks since there is no food allowed in the cabins due to critters.
 Please make sure you have listed any special dietary needs on your registration form.
 We do everything we can to make sure their needs are met.
 Extra special diets, we appreciate you bring any special food and our cooks can store them in the kitchen.

-Photos: We will be uploading photos to the Twinlow Facebook page after each week of camp.
+Photos: New in 2021 we will be uploading photos to a photo sharing site called Waldo after each week of camp.
+You will be able to login to that site to view your camper’s photos.
 We ask that our campers do not bring digital cameras with them to camp.
 Cell phones are NOT ALLOWED during the week of camp.